Scarborough Shoal: Scarborough Shoal standoff

-In late 2016, following meetings between the Philippine president Duterte and his PRC counterparts, the PRC "verbally" allowed Filipino fishermen to access the shoals for fishing, sparking criticism as "allowing" would mean China is implying that it owns the territory.
-In January 2018, it was revealed that for every 3,000 pesos' worth of fish catch by Filipino fisherfolk, China took them in exchange for "two bottles of mineral water" worth 20 pesos.
-On 14 June 2018, China's destruction of Scarborough Shoal's reefs surged to an extent which they became visible via satellites, as confirmed by the University of the Philippines Diliman.
+In late 2016, following the state visit to Beijing of Philippine President Rodrigo Duterte seek warmer ties with China, the latter gave "fishing rights" to Filipino vessels to access the atoll for fishing.
+In January 2018, Philippine news outlet Rappler reported the China Coast Guard frequently took the catch of Filipino fisherfolk, paying them "two bottles of mineral water" worth about ₱20 for every ₱3,000 worth of fish.
+On 14 June 2018, China's destruction of Scarborough Shoal reefs had spread to the extent the damage was visible in satellite images, as confirmed by the University of the Philippines Diliman.